 Borneo sweet potato dumplings

-This is a vegetarian version f the pork and prawn dumplings that are common throughout Borneo.
-These dumplings come from the Chinese influence of cooking on the island and play with the flavours of soy, instead of kecap manis, garlic and ginger.
+This is a vegetarian version of the pork and prawn dumplings that are common throughout Borneo.
+These dumplings come from the Chinese influence of cooking on the island and play with the flavours of soy instead of kecap manis, garlic, and ginger.

 For these dumplings, you can use frozen gyoza or thin dumpling sheets usually found in Asian stores.
-Also, the dumplings can be fried, as in this recipe, grilled or steamed for a healthier version.
+For a healthier version, the dumplings can be fried, as in this recipe, grilled, or steamed.

-The vegetarian version is light but pops with flavour.
-The sweet potatoes are delicate and pair perfectly with the spices. the dipping sauce adds an extra pop of spice and flavour to make these dumplings spectacular.
-You can easily eat six of these and fill up on them easily.
+The vegetarian version is light but packed with flavour.
+The delicate sweet potatoes pair perfectly with the spices, and the dipping sauce adds an extra pop of spice and flavour to make these dumplings spectacular.
+You can easily eat six of these and fill up on them.

 This is a beautiful cookbook on Indonesian cuisine.
-The dishes are lovely and flavorful and the recipes are very well written.
+The dishes are lovely and flavorful, and the recipes are very well written.
 This book brings a diversity of cuisine to my kitchen and table.
-Lara Lee brings to you recipes that have been handed down through generations orally, as well as newer recipes in a very easy-to-read format.
-This is a great book for those who want to learn about this cuisine and culture.
+Lara Lee presents recipes that have been handed down through generations orally, as well as newer recipes, in a very easy-to-read format.
+This book is great for those who want to learn about this cuisine and culture.

 Ingredients: